 - Ease of maintenance.
 Use of the existing HVAC system for the dry air source adds no additional maintenance and actually has been proven to lower energy use and the total load on the HVAC system.

 - Low risk of failure.
 The HVAC system is providing cool dry air into the space during the summer keeping the crawlspace dry and preventing conditions for mold and then the furnace or heat pump is providing clean filtered air for the space that is warm and dry in the winter keeping the space dry and preventing conditions for mold growth.
 If the HVAC system fails it is known immediately and the system is repaired before there will be an issue with returning mold into the space.

 - The most important aspect is indoor air quality.
+Our studies have shown that beautiful, sealed crawlpace that are dry and clean with no visible mold or moisture problems end up being far less healthy for the home if they are missing many of these key components but nothing is more important than the unique SCV system and removing air quality issues form the damp soil trapped under the vapor barriers in homes.
 Closed crawlspaces in all forms have been shown to hurt indoor air quality the majority of the time due to the lack of fresh air exchange that was previously provided by the open foundation vents.
 Any conversion to a closed crawlspace should include an under-liner ventilation system to remove air contaminates from the source (mold and fungal spores, odors and soil gases from dirt under the liner) and allow for air exchange.